 b.
 Draft and Final Geotechnical Report.
 The Consultant will prepare a Draft Geotechnical Report describing the surface and subsurface earth materials and conditions encountered, a site plan showing exploration locations and other pertinent features, a summary of boring logs and laboratory test results, evaluations of alternate repair solutions, and geotechnical recommendations for permanent road repair and slope stabilization (or more feasible alternatives), possibly including gravity walls, tie-back or soil-nailed walls, soldier pile or sheet pile walls, or a mechanically stabilized embankment.
-Recommendations will consider cost-effective mitigation efforts that can be included in the repair.
-The
+The Final Geotechnical Report will be submitted after receiving comments from City on the Draft

-Final Geotechnical Report will be submitted after receiving comments from City on the Draft Geotechnical Report.
+Geotechnical Report.